Farmerc92/FallenChampions/README.md

 * Combat will be turn based combat giving the player options to choose from.
 The hit percentages will be based off of a random number given the players accuracy(ACC) level.

-* While a player is traversing between towns, they will have a chance to encounter an enemy.
+* While a player is traversing between locations, they will have a chance to encounter an enemy.
 The player will have two options;
     1. Fight
     2. Attempt to run
         * If the attempt to run feature does not pass, the fight function will run.